Faith-Okamoto/INCH/README.md

 ## File format

 File formats differ depending on which analysis was requested:
-- The format for the `-d` option is a two-column tab-separated file without a header line.
-The first column is descendent IDs and the second is the ID of the founder that descendent matches best.
+- The format for the `-d` option is a two-column file without a header line.
+The first column is descendent IDs and the second is the ID of the founder or group that the descendent matches best.
 - The format for the -m` option is an `n x n` matrix with row and column labels of founder IDs, where `n` is the number of founders or founder groups.
 Each cell is the Hamming distance between the founders in that row and column.